mittagessen/kraken/docs/index.rst

 .. code-block:: console

-  $ kraken show arabic-alam-al-kutub
+  $ kraken show 10.5281/zenodo.2577813
-  name: arabic-alam-al-kutub.clstm
+  name: 10.5281/zenodo.2577813

-  An experimental model for Classical Arabic texts.

-  Network trained on 889 lines of [0] as a test case for a general Classical Arabic model.
-Ground truth was prepared by Sarah Savant
-  <sarah.savant@aku.edu> and Maxim Romanov <maxim.romanov@uni-leipzig.de>.

-  Vocalization was omitted in the ground truth.
-Training was stopped at ~35000 iterations with an accuracy of 97%.

-  [0] Ibn al-Faqīh (d.
-365 AH).
-Kitāb al-buldān.
-Edited by Yūsuf al-Hādī, 1st edition.
-Bayrūt: ʿĀlam al-kutub, 1416 AH/1996 CE.
-  alphabet:  !()-.0123456789:[] «»،؟ءابةتثجحخدذرزسشصضطظعغفقكلمنهوىي ARABIC MADDAH ABOVE, ARABIC HAMZA ABOVE, ARABIC HAMZA BELOW
+  A generalized model for English printed text

+  This model has been trained on a large corpus of modern printed English text\naugmented with ~10000 lines of historical p
+  scripts: Latn
+  alphabet: !"#$%&'()+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[]`abcdefghijklmnopqrstuvwxyz{} SPACE
+  accuracy: 99.95%
+  license: Apache-2.0
+  author(s): Kiessling, Benjamin
+  date: 2019-02-26

 Quickstart
 ==========